 KUKA pursues a conservative financing policy with a balanced funding portfolio.
-This is essentially based on the promissory note loans issued in 2015 with maturity dates up to 2022 and a syndicated loan extended and adapted again at the start of 2018 with a term until 2023 and two one-year extension options.
+This is essentially based on the promissory note loans issued in 2015 and 2018 with staggered maturities up to 2023 and a syndicated loan extended and amended again at the start of 2018 with a term until 2024 and a remaining extension option for a further year.
 Two standard financial covenants (leverage and interest coverage ratio) have been agreed for the syndicated loan.
-KUKA monitors adherence to these covenants based both on the current figures and on planning; the covenants were complied with throughout the 2017 fiscal year.
-As at December 31, 2017, both covenants were well within the contractually defined limits.
-Beyond these two financing agreements, additional financing options are available to KUKA within an ABS and factoring program.
-Please refer to the notes to the annual financial statements, "Financial liabilities/Financing", page 103, for comprehensive details of the syndicated loan and the extent to which the agreed credit lines have been utilized.
+KUKA monitors adherence to these covenants based both on the current figures and on planning.
+The covenants were complied with throughout the 2018 fiscal year.
+As at December 31, 2018, both covenants were well within the contractually defined limits.
+Beyond these financing agreements, additional financing options are available to KUKA within a factoring program.
+The ABS program that was still active as at December 31, 2018, expired at the end of January 2019.
+Please refer to the notes to the annual financial statements, "Financial liabilities/Financing", page 99 et seq., for comprehensive details of the promissory note loans and syndicated loan as well as the extent to which the agreed credit lines have been utilized.

 KUKA hedges the risks from operations, especially currency risks, and risks from financial transactions with financial derivatives.
 Transactions in financial derivatives are only entered into for hedging purposes, i.e. solely with reference to and for hedging underlying transactions.
 Whenever possible, KUKA AG is the central hedging partner of the Group companies, and it in turn hedges the Group's risks by concluding appropriate hedging transactions with banks.
 Internal guidelines govern the use of derivatives, which are subject to continuous internal risk monitoring.
-For a more precise description of our risk management objectives and the methods employed, please refer to the notes on financial risk management and financial derivatives, starting on page 105.
+For a more precise description of our risk management objectives and the methods employed, please refer to the notes on financial risk management and financial derivatives, starting on page 101.